mschwemer/fal_recycler/Documentation/Index.rst

 * Download the extension from github as zip or the blogpost at http://www.typo3worx.eu/
 * Go to the Extension Manager and upload the extension "fal_recycler".

-It is not available in the TYPO3 Extension Repository (TER) yet.
-As TYPO3 6.2 is EOL in spring 2017, I will not add it to the TER
+It is also avalable in the TER and via packagist.

 Configuration
 =============